 A Colombian tourist visa isn’t a formal visa, only an entry visa which can be extended by 90 days at any Migración Colombia office in the country.
 However, if you don’t have a formal visa, your stay in Colombia is limited to a maximum of 180 days.

-New Classification for Colombian Visas
+New Classification for Visas in Colombia

 Colombia has three (3) types of visas: Temporary (TP), Resident (RE), and Business visas.
 The most common type of visa among expats are TP or RE.
 It is important to note that in late 2017 according to Resolución 6045 (resolution 6045), Colombia changed its visa rules and classification.
 The new classification only includes three types: